How do I add canonical tags to WordPress category/archive pages?

 Facebook Twitter LinkedIn Telegram Whatsapp Pocket

-by percy_bauch , 7 months ago
+by percy_bauch , a year ago

 @chasity.halvorson